pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Words in `lower_case` are the reserved keywords.
 All keywords can not be changed in each command line.

 * Items in `[SQUARE_BRACKETS]` are optional parameters.
-All paramters in square backets can be omitted.
+All parameters in square backets can be omitted.

 * Items in `<ANGLE_BRACKETS>` are optional parameters.
 However, a certain number of these kind of parameters will be required in different commands.

-* All square brackets and angle brackets should not be included in the real commands.
+* All square brackets and angle brackets should not be included in the while typing the real commands.

 * Items separated by `|` are in parallel relation, only one of them should be use in each command.